If you’re from a country outside the EU and you move to the Netherlands, you are required to

 short messages, and one or two open writing assignments.
 The test takes 40 minutes.
 For preparation of the

-reading exam we can recommend our online inburgeringscursus: writing course.
+writing exam we can recommend our online inburgeringscursus: writing course.

 4) Speaking, A2 level